Tharun-code-bit/Kotlin-To-Do-App/CONTRIBUTING.md

 <h2>To-Do Application </h2>

-This is a simple cloud based To-Do Mobile Application
+This is a simple cloud based To-Do Mobile Application using Firebase

 Features:
   <ol type="1">